LuisOlivaresJ/Pyportal/README.md

 From the columns

-* SID: Source to image distance
+* SID: Source to detector distance.
-* G°: Gantry angle
+* G°: Gantry angle.
 * x (or y): Distance from beam center to the center of the panel in x (y) direction.
 * dx (or dy): Difference in x (y) with respect the first loaded data in the dataset (first row in the table).